otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 ### Remark on TLS 1.3

-Although TLS 1.3 strengthens communication for end-users, there are cybersecurity challenges.
+Although TLS 1.3 strengthens communication security for end-users, there are cybersecurity challenges.
 Because of the short being of TLS 1.3, there are no good tooling and guidelines for companies yet.
 However, the new TLS version may become relevant in near future, so rethinking cybersecurity aspects is recommended.
-For further details check the article from Kaspersky.
+For further details check the article from Kaspersky (https://www.kaspersky.com/blog/secure-futures-magazine/tls-1-3-network/28278/)
-(https://www.kaspersky.com/blog/secure-futures-magazine/tls-1-3-network/28278/)

 ## Implementation and Code Examples

 Infrastructure automation is a topic of modern software development.
 This chapter covers the provisioning process of a securly configured HAProxy docker container with Vagrant and Ansible.
+The goal is to have a fully working development environment with only one command.

 All covered files on this topic are documented in detail and marked with a hyperlink.